47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 Result: $103K → $129K in 4 months, hours 47 → 39 weekly (post-fix)

-That’s the difference between tactical advice (sounds good, doesn’t work) and constraint diagnosis (unsexy, actually works).
+That’s the difference between tactical advice (sounds good, doesn’t work) and constraint diagnosis (unsexy, but tied directly to measurable revenue jumps).

-This framework sits inside the 5-layer architecture I call the Clear Edge Operating System.
+This framework sits inside the 5-layer architecture I call Clear Edge OS.

 What’s the last piece of business advice you followed that didn’t move revenue?